jasonroelofs/simple_aws/README.md

 ### Calling

-First of all, calling actions are implemented as ruby methods, handled through method_missing.
+First of all, calling actions are implemented as ruby methods, handled through mainly through `method_missing` (S3 and CloudFront are the two exceptions).
 You can call the AWS actions by AWSName or by ruby_name, they both work:

 ```ruby
 ec2 = AWS::EC2.new key, secret